 Receivables are recognised at amortised cost using the effective interest method, less any allowance for ECL.
-The Fund has applied a simplified approach to measuring ECL, which uses a lifetime expected loss allowance.
 To measure the ECL, receivables have been grouped based on days overdue.

-The amount of the impairment loss, if any, is recognised in the Statement of Comprehensive Income within other expenses.
+The amount of the impairment loss, if any, is recognised as impairment loss in the Statement of comprehensive income.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against impairment loss in other expenses in the Statement of Comprehensive Income.
+Subsequent recoveries of amounts previously written off are credited against impairment loss in other expenses in the Statement of comprehensive income.

-(I) Payables
+(k) Payables